 While these hot cocoa balls have started popping up at bakeries and candy shops across the country, many would be surprised to learn that they are quite simple to make at home.
 All you need is a silicone chocolate mold, chocolate chips, and hot cocoa mix.

 Whether you want a fun holiday project to do with your kids or are looking to make a homemade gift for the teachers, neighbors, and relatives on your list, homemade hot chocolate bombs are just what you need.

 Once you’ve mastered the basics you can experiment with any flavor combination you desire.

-To make homemade hot chocolate bombs you need a silicone chocolate mold.
-Silicon is heat resistant and non-stick, both necessary when molding hot, melted chocolate into shape.
+- silicone chocolate mold – Heat resistant and non-stick, both necessary when molding hot, melted chocolate into shape.
 It’s also flexible, which makes it easier to work with compared to a metal mold.

 While most hot chocolate bombs are made out of spheres, you can use any shape you desire.
 You can find hearts for Valentine’s Day, shamrocks for St. Patrick’s Day, you can even decorate little Christmas trees for Christmas.

 My recommendation: start with the balls, as they are easiest to work with, then branch out into making more custom shapes once you are more experienced.
 No matter what shape you choose, the ingredients and method are going to be the same.

 The ingredients for a basic hot chocolate bomb is chocolate for the ball and hot cocoa mix to fill it.
 From there you can get into flavor add-ins for customized combinations.